blackalice/ddr-dan-tool/README.md

     response is JSON in BATCH-MANUAL format.

-4. The Settings page includes an upload form that sends a Ganymede HTML file to this endpoint and automatically stores the parsed scores locally.
+4. The Settings page includes an upload form that sends a Ganymede HTML file to this endpoint.
+Scores parsed as SP or DP are stored separately and will only appear when that play style is selected.

 The Worker configuration in `wrangler.jsonc` sets `not_found_handling` to `single_page_application` so that React Router can handle client-side routes.

 ### Parsing Scores Locally

-Run the following script to convert a Ganymede score HTML file into JSON:
+Run the following script to convert a Ganymede score HTML file into JSON.
+You can optionally choose the output filename and whether to parse the SP or DP
+table:

 ```sh
 npm run parse:scores <path/to/file.html> [output.json] [SP|DP]